 Once you have completed the DWC1 form and submitted it, your employer should file the claim with their insurance carrier.
 The insurance carrier has 14 days to deny or approve your claim.
 Keep in mind, just because the insurance company has 14 days to make a decision regarding your request it does not mean you have to go 14 days without medical care.
 The law allows you to receive up to $10,000 dollars in medical care while the insurance company reaches a decision.
 If your claim is approved, you’ll continue to receive medical care until you achieve maximum recovery.
 However, if your claim is denied, payments will be stopped immediately.

 Why would the insurance company deny a claim?
 Insurance companies deny claims for a number of reasons and sadly, are often looking for a reason to deny a claim.
 The more claims the insurance company denies, the less they have to pay out.
 Insurance companies are relying on anonymous administrators to decide whether or not to approve a request for medical care.
 Shouldn’t you rely on a professional and qualified lawyer to fight for your legal rights?

 Stockton Work Injury Attorney

-To learn how an aggressive Stockton workers compensation attorney, Lodi workers compensation lawyer and workers compensation attorney in Modesto at Workers’ Compensation Attorney Group in Stockton can assist you, call 209-451-9371 right away.
+To learn how an aggressive Stockton workers compensation attorney, Lodi workers compensation lawyer and workers compensation attorney in Modesto at Workers’ Compensation Attorney Group can assist you, call 209-451-9371 right away.
 Utilizing partnerships with medical and investigation experts, they will build a strong case supporting your legal right to full and fair benefits.
 Every work injury lawyer in our group offers free case reviews and won’t pressure you to hire them.
 Are you concerned about the cost of hiring an experienced attorney?
 Every workers’ compensation lawyer we work with doesn’t get paid until you do!